JourdanK/digitalframeworks-summer2018/assignment7.md

 Headline: NFLPA Politicial Donations Favor Republicans, Nearly Double Amount to Democrats

 Nut graf: In February Tom Brady and other NFL players announced a decision to become more deeply involved with the political system through the NFLPA One Team PAC.
-Players from across the League donated between $225 and $5000, adding up to over $700,000.
+Players from across the League donated between $225 and $5000, totaling over $700,000.

 According to the Federal Election Commission, the initial disbursement of $27,700 in May went in large part to Republican Congressional candidates.